kide-vm/kide/README.md

 The last rewrite clarified the roles of the different layers of the system, see below.
 The overhaul is done and rubyx produces working binaries.

-Processing goes through layers: Ruby --> Vool --> SlotMachine --> Risc --> Arm --> binary .
+Processing goes through layers: Ruby --> Sol --> SlotMachine --> Risc --> Arm --> binary .

 Currently most basic constructs work to some (usable) degree, ie if, while, assignment, ivars, calling and dynamic dispatch all work.
 Simple blocks, those